Home

 This is a great alternative that doesn't blow up your budget but still gives you the added functionality.

-Definitely a "nice to have" vs. a "must have" for the Home Recording enthusiast on a tight budget, but a very cool gadget for those of us who just can't resist.
+Definitely a "nice-to-have" vs. a "must-have" for the Home Recording enthusiast on a tight budget, but a very cool gadget for those of us who just can't resist.